Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Congenital sucrase-isomaltase deficiency (CSID) is a genetic condition that affects the ability to break down and digest sucrose and maltose, which are types of sugars.
 The condition is caused due to mutation in the SI gene which codes to the production of the enzyme sucrase-isomaltase.
 This disorder usually becomes apparent when a child starts to eat fruits and grains and it causes him diarrhea and abdominal cramps.
 These may lead to malnutrition and failure to thrive.
 Typically, the ability to break down these sugars gets better when the person grows older.

-7 Alikes with Sucrase-isomaltase deficiency
+7 people with Sucrase-isomaltase deficiency are on Alike.

 Signs & symptoms